How do I find a therapist nearby?

-Simply type in your city, state, or zip code in the search bar above to find a therapist helping people in your area.
-Finding a therapist near you is helpful if you're seeking in-person therapy.
-With online therapy, you have more flexibility in choosing therapy with a therapist best suited for your needs.
+Simply type in your city, state, or zip code in the search bar above to find a counselor helping people in your area.
+Finding a counselor near you is helpful if you're seeking in-person therapy.
+With online therapy, you have more flexibility in choosing therapy with a counselor best suited for your needs.

-When it comes to asking questions to therapists to see if they're a good fit, you can start by emailing or calling the therapists' offices.
+When it comes to asking questions of a therapist to see if they're a good fit, you can start by emailing or calling the therapists' offices.
 You can usually find therapists' contact information online.
 Start by introducing yourself, and mention that you're curious about starting therapy.
 Ask if the therapist has experience working with people who are dealing with the same specific issues as you are.
-Keep calling or emailing the therapists until you find someone with past experience treating the same issues in therapy.
-Once you start therapy, remember that therapists are there to help you.
+Keep calling or emailing therapists until you find someone with past experience treating the same issues in therapy.
+Once you start therapy, remember that the therapist is there to help you.
 If there's not a good fit between the therapist and client in therapy, don't feel bad about reaching out to a different therapist.
 Learn more about what speaking with a therapist during online therapy can do, and how millions of sessions have helped more than 1,845,000 people.